Cannon God Exaxxion: Exaxxion

 Exaxxion possesses great arm strength, with which it can engage other mechs in hand-to-hand and close-quarters combat.
 The mech can extend opposable fingers and thumbs from the distal ends of its arms to manipulate objects.

 To complement its strength, Exaxxion also fields a sizeable arsenal of large-caliber guns: In its right arm, Exaxxion houses an array of three 88 mm Gatling cannons; in its left is a single 460 mm chain gun (the same caliber as the battleship Yamatos main battery.)

 Exaxxion's most powerful weapon is the Exa-Cannon.
 It is a 12 caliber cannon with a muzzle diameter of 4096 mm and a barrel length of 49.2 meters, located in Exaxxion's chest.
 It fires nanite-augmented 'morphing' rounds that change shape in flight to automatically adjust their trajectories, conferring limited tracking capabilities and superlative accuracy.
 For even more muzzle energy, a retractable barrel extension can be unfolded and secured onto the Exa-Cannon's muzzle, which increases the barrel length to 86.1 meters.
 This extension has handlebars that Exaxxion grips with its enormous arms to brace for firing.

 For defense, Exaxxion carries an array of gravity and inertial field emitters that project shaped cushions of force around the mech; These cushions act as armor, rendering Exaxxion functionally invulnerable to weapons not specifically designed to pierce force fields.
 Emitters mounted on the legs near the mech's feet project a pair of cushions that perform a similar function to that of a pair of snowshoes, preventing the mech from sinking into terrain as it walks and preserving its mobility.

 Publication

+Written and illustrated by Kenichi Sonoda, Cannon God Exaxxion was serialized in Kodansha's seinen manga magazine Monthly Afternoon from August 25, 1997, (Note: Debuted in the magazine's October 1997 issue, released on August 25 of that same year.) to May 25, 2004.
+(Note: Finished in the magazine's July 2004 issue, released on May 25 of that same year.)
+Kodansha collected its chapters in seven tankōbon volumes, released from June 23, 1998, to August 23, 2004.

-The English version of the manga was published by Dark Horse Comics, although it was discontinued after five of the seven Japanese volumes were translated.
-It also appeared in Dark Horse's long-running anthology, Super Manga Blast!, which is currently discontinued.
+In July 2001, Dark Horse Comics announced that they had licensed the series for distribution in North America, with the first issue to release in November of that year.
+Five volumes, titled "Stages", were published by Dark Horse before it was discontinued in 2006.
+The series also appeared in Dark Horse's long-running anthology magazine, Super Manga Blast!, between August 2004 and May 2005.
+Super Manga Blast! published its final issue in February 2006.

 Cannon God Exaxxion was also published in France by Glénat, and in Poland and Germany by Egmont.